thykka/nicetab/README.md

   - to cancel, press ESC while input box is focused

 - Remove custom links by first hovering one, then clicking the × beside it.

+- Hide/show modules
+  1. Move cursor to the inner right edge of a module.
+A [X] button will appear
+  1. Click the button to hide the module.
+Module turns into a thin line
+  1. Click the thin line to show a module again

+- Customize theme
+  1. Move cursor to the bottom edge of the window.
+The toolbar will appear
+  1. The toolbar has 3 sets of swatches; for day mode, night mode and incognito mode, respectively
+  1. Change colors by clicking on the swatches

+- Disable theme switching
+  - Not currently possible, although one can manually unify each theme's colors as a workaround.